-- the exchange does not support API or export of transactions as CSV file
+The exchange does not support API or exporting transactions as CSV/XLSX file

 Below is an example of how transactions may be entered in the generic file template: